-If you want nonrecognition treatment for the cash distribution, you must give the new issuer the following information.
+You must give the new issuer a statement containing the following information.

-- 1) The amount of cash distributed. - The amount of the cash reinvested in the new contract. - 3) The amount of your investment in the old contract on the date of the initial distribution.
+- The amount of cash distributed under the old contract. - The amount of cash reinvested in the new contract. - Your investment in the old contract on the date of the initial distribution.

-You must attach the following items to your timely filed income tax return for the year of the initial distribution.
+You must also attach the following items to your timely filed income tax return for the year of the initial distribution.

-- 1) A copy of the statement you gave to the new issuer. - 2) A statement that contains the words "ELECTION UNDER REV. PROC.
+- A copy of the statement you gave to the new issuer. - A statement that contains the words "ELECTION UNDER REV. PROC.
 92-44," the new issuer's name, and the policy number or similar identifying information for the new contract.